qdercon/pstpipeline/README.md

 The -v flag and the path that follows is optional; this allows you to "mount" a folder on the disk to enable notebooks/model outputs to be saved locally.
 The command will output a link beginning with ```http//:127.0.0.1:8888/lab?token=``` which can be copied and pasted into a browser to open JupyterLab.

+#### Local R installation

-Alternatively, to install the R package and all dependencies directly, run the following:
+To install the R package and all dependencies directly, run the following:

 ```R
 # install.packages("remotes")